-In 2014, EPA issued a proposed rule under section 111(d) of the CAA called the Clean Power Plan (the "CPP") that projected power sector emissions reductions of 30% below 2005 levels by 2030.
+In 2014, EPA issued a proposed rule under section 111(d) of the Clean Air Act ("CAA") called the Clean Power Plan (the "CPP") that projected power sector emissions reductions of 30% below 2005 levels by 2030.
 The proposed CPP would have established a rate-based emissions goal for each state, providing states the responsibility to develop a State Implementation Plan ("SIP") describing how each will meet the goal assigned by EPA using the "Best System of Emissions Reduction" ("BSER") established by EPA.
-The BSER under the CPP featured a suite of emissions reduction measures including fuel switching, emissions trading, and other measures.
-Significantly for the State and its regulated entities, the proposed CPP included a "state measures" plan that allowed for continued operation of successful state programs that achieve CPP goals.
 The rule was finalized in October 2015.

-In November 2015, 27 states and numerous corporations challenged the CPP in court, alleging that EPA had exceeded its authority under the CAA.
-The U.S. Supreme Court stayed implementation of the CPP pending disposition of the petitions for review in the D.C.
+In November 2015, 27 states and numerous corporations challenged the CPP in court, alleging that EPA had exceeded its authority under the CAA; however, before the issue could be decided by the court, the 2016 presidential election resulted in a change of administration.
+The new administration quickly moved for an abeyance (or stay) of the case for as long as the agency needed to review and withdraw the CPP.
+The U.S. Supreme Court stayed implementation of the CPP pending disposition in the D.C.
 Circuit and any subsequent review by the Supreme Court.
-The D.C.
-Circuit Court of Appeals held oral arguments on the petitioner's claims, but before the court issued a decision, the 2016 presidential election resulted in a change of administration.

-The new administration quickly moved for an abeyance (or stay) of the case for as long as the agency needed to review and withdraw the CPP.
-The court issued a series of 60-day abeyances and ultimately dismissed the case on September 17, 2019.
-Meanwhile, in August 2018, EPA proceeded to withdraw the CPP and proposed a different rule under the same provision of the CAA.
-The new rule, known as the Affordable Clean Energy ("ACE") rule, would establish a BSER that only includes measures that can be undertaken at an individual power plant, rather than the broader suite of measures envisioned under the CPP.
-The ACE rule would also allow states to decide individually, on a case-by-case basis, the standards to be achieved by the best system of emission reductions, as well as exempt certain upgrades of fossil-fuel power plants from the CAA's New Source Review program and extend the time to implement SIPs after the ACE rule is finalized.
+In August 2018, EPA proceeded to withdraw the CPP and the D.C.
+Circuit ultimately dismissed the case on September 17, 2019.
+EPA proposed a different rule under the same provision of the CAA, known as the Affordable Clean Energy ("ACE") rule, which would have established a BSER that only includes measures that can be undertaken at an individual power plant, rather than the broader suite of measures envisioned under the CPP.
 The ACE rule was challenged in court by environmental groups and states alleging that the revised rule inadequately responds to EPA's responsibility to protect public health and welfare.
 SMUD joined in this litigation along with other challengers.
 The D.C.
 Circuit vacated the ACE rule on January 19, 2021, and remanded it to the EPA for review and revision, just days before a new presidential administration took office.
 Several states led by West Virginia and coal industry members appealed the decision.